nickypro/separability/README.md

 # separability

-My basic library for studying LLMs (currently, only the Meta OPT models).
+My basic library for studying LLMs, with support for Multi-GPU inference and editing, as well as quantilised inference (not editing yet).
 This includes functions for analysing the activations of the models for different inputs, and for pruning different parts of the model based on those activations.

+The currently tested list of models is:
+- GPT2
+- EleutherAI's Pythia
+- Meta Opt
+- Meta Galactica

 ## Pruning based on Capabilities

-For a full example, see `src/separability.ipynb`.
+For a full example, see `src/examples/prune_30.py`.

 The simple example is:
 ```
-from model import Model
+from separability.data_classes import PruningConfig
-from activations import prune_and_evaluate
+from separability.parser import cli_parser
-from separability.eval import evaluate_all
+from separability.prune import run_pruning

-# Load and Evaluate Model on Pile and Code

-opt = Model('125m', limit=1000)
-eval_data = evaluate_all(opt, 1e5)
-print(eval_data)

-# Prune Model, Removing coding capabilities (compared to pile), and evaluate

-eval_data = prune_and_evaluate(opt, ff_prune_frac=0.05, attn_prune_frac=0.05,
-    ff_eps=1e-3, sample_size=1e5, eval_size=1e5, cripple='code', focus='pile')
-print(eval_data)
+# Configure initial model and tests
+c = PruningConfig(
+    wandb_project = "testing",
+    model_repo   = "facebook/opt-125m",
+    token_limit  = 1000,
+    run_pre_test = True,

+    # Removals parameters
+    ff_scoring = "abs"
+    ff_frac   = 0.02,
+    ff_eps    = 0.001,
+    attn_scoring = "abs",
+    attn_frac = 0.00,
+    attn_eps  = 1e-4,

+    # Eval
+    focus     = "pile_codeless",
+    cripple   = "code",
+    additional_datasets=tuple(),
+)

+# optionally, use parser to get CLI arguments.
+# c, args = cli_parser(c)

+# Run the iterated pruning
+model, history = run_pruning(c)

 ```

 ## model.py